 You’ll be an all-star salesperson in no time if you take the effort to remind your clients when their policies are eligible for renewal.
 Give yourself bonus points if you can find a way to liven up these emails with interesting content, such as a short video or blog post that will entertain them.

-New customers aren’t the only ones to whom you can and should show your appreciation.
+Don’t forget current clients as well!
 If at any point a customer contacts you to add an extra line of coverage, send him or her a letter of gratitude.
-And not only that, but every year, when your customers renew their auto, renters, home, or any of the other insurance policies they have with you, send them thank-you emails as well.
+Every year, when your customer renews their insurance policies, send them an anniversary thank-you as well (hand-written post-cards are also NEVER a bad idea).
 Finally, if a lead ever comes to you through a referral, take the time to thank the customer who sent that additional business your way.

 You might even consider sending thank-you sales emails to customers who approach you about additional coverage but ultimately decide not to purchase it.
 Why?
 Letting your customers know you appreciate their business, even when a price tag isn’t attached to it, shows you value the relationship you’ve developed with them.
 They’ll be more likely to keep business ties with you because your show of gratitude.
 Plus, it will keep you on their mind for when they are ready to commit to policy changes.